daderidd/daderidd.github.io/_pages/about.md

 the [Unit of Population Epidemiology](https://www.hug.ch/medecine-premier-recours/uep).

-**I will be on the job market for industry, research and humanitarian roles in early 2024!
-If you think I could be a good candidate for your academic department or industry research position, please [reach out](https://daderidd.github.io/contact/) to me.**
+**I am looking for new opportunities outside of academia in 2024.
+If you think I could be a good candidate for your company or organisation, please [reach out](https://daderidd.github.io/contact/) to me.**

 As a spatial data scientist with a bioengineering background, I view the world through the lens of interconnectedness — from proteins to human communities.
 This